What Does a Vet Tech Do?

 Successful veterinary techs tend to share several traits.
 They:

 - Love being around animals

-- Are a good communicator
+- Are good communicators

 - Are detail-oriented

 - Have good manual dexterity and steady hands

 - Are physically able to restrain and lift large animals